neonephos/neonephos_website/README.md

 Here is a rough overview on what is planned:

 - Clean up and further modularize the custom themes
-- Standard naming convention for custom themes
 - Add more comments
-- Include assets like favicons
 - Follow Vitepress' best practices